developmental-neuroimaging-lab/mrtrix/README.md

 Run ` preschool_scripts/data_transfer/rsync_bids2arc.sh ` on the batch file from your local terminal. \
 Script will copy all sessions for that subject to ARC.

-**IMPORTANT NOTE:** *Do not use the .bvec/.bval files from the subject's bids directories, use the b750_grad_mrtrix.txt and b2000_grad_mrtrix.txt gradient files instead, following import included in the preprocessing scripts to ensure correct directions*
+**IMPORTANT NOTE:** *Do not use the .bvec/.bval files from the subject's bids directories, use the b750_grad_mrtrix.txt and b2000_grad_mrtrix.txt gradient files instead, following multi-step data import/conversion included in the preprocessing scripts to ensure correct directions.
+This is due to the custom gradient table used for data acquisition.
+The b750_grad_mrtrix.txt and b2000_grad_mrtrix.txt files were created in MATLAB using flip_grad.m and checked by MP.*

 ### How to use these scripts
 *Scripts are located on the ARC under /work/lebel_lab/mrtrix/src and set to run in MRtrix3 container and output to /work/lebel_lab/mrtrix/data*